barasher/prometheus-to-opentsdb/README.md

 Here is an example : let's consider a big Kubernetes cluster with a lots of pod running on it.
 A lots a metrics will be generated, usually consumed by Prometheus.
 Prometheus is not really designed to store metrics over time, it is rather used to deal with daily supervision.
 Only a subset of these metrics (eventually downsampled) are relevent to draw trends : here comes **Prometheus-to-Opentsdb**.

-It executes use-defined queries on Prometheus and stores the results on a long term time-series storage system : Opentsdb.
+It executes use-defined queries on Prometheus, binds data tags and stores the results on a long term time-series storage system : Opentsdb.

 ## Usage